SmartlyDressedGames/Unturned-Docs/ServerHostingRules.md

 Warnings for breaking the monetization rules first began being sent out on May 28, 2021.
 The monetization rules have now been in full effect since June 11, 2021.

 Hosts are allowed to sell permanent benefits and monthly subscriptions.
 Consumable microtransactions are **not** allowed.
 A consumable microtransaction is anything that can be permanently consumed, lost, stolen, or destroyed.
-If something cannot be permanently lost, then it is not considered a consumable.
+If it cannot be permanently lost, then it is not considered a consumable.

 ## Examples